D-Bald/fiber-backend/README.md

 }
 ```

-### Update content entries
+### Update content and content types

+To update an array, like tags of content entries or permissions of content types, the whole array has to be sent.
+On this structure the update behaves more like a `PUT` method.

-To update custom fields you have to specify it as nested object in the request body.<br>
+To update custom fields of content entries you have to specify it as an object in the request body.<br>
 Example JSON request body:
 ```json
 { "fields": {"description": "foo bar"} }